kebasaa/h4installer/README.md

 # "1-click" Library ecosystem installer and command-line utility for H4, H4Plugins and dependent libraries

-## KNOWN ISSUES:

-Github limits unauthentiated accesses to 60/hour, after that it gives you an "rate limited" error.
-The script makes about 12 or 13 calls when installing h4plugins, meaning that if 5 usages *worldwide* happen at the same time, the last will get a "rate limt" erro.
-No solution yet but to wait an hour and try again.

-### CHANGELOG:

-#### 2023-04-02

 Phil Bowles passed away in 2022, and this project has therefore received little maintenance.
 [Hamza Hajeir](https://github.com/HamzaHajeir) has been keeping the repositories up and running.
-This installed was updated using [his environment](https://github.com/HamzaHajeir/H4Plugins_Env/blob/master/platformio.ini)
+This installer version was updated from Phil Bowles' using [Hamza Hajeir's environment](https://github.com/HamzaHajeir/H4Plugins_Env/blob/master/platformio.ini).

-**NOTE**: You _must_ use the following board versions: For ESP8266, use 2.7.4; for the ESP32, use 1.0.6
+**NOTE**: You _must_ use the following board definition versions: For ESP8266, use 2.7.4; for the ESP32, use 1.0.6

+### CHANGELOG:

+#### v0.0.3 2023-04-02

+New installer based on Phil Bowles' version 0.0.2, updated with [Hamza Hajeir's environment](https://github.com/HamzaHajeir/H4Plugins_Env/blob/master/platformio.ini)

 #### v0.0.2 2021-06-29